 Krafft states: “From Friday through Sunday, there is bacterial growth going on in the garbage left there since the Thursday cleanup.
 Those problems are usually solved by making sure disposable garbage does not sit around for three days before it’s emptied.”

-Bad Odors in Commercial Office Buildings, Schools & Other Environments
+Removing Odors in Buildings & Other Commercial Environments

 These two types of facilities would utilize different odor control solutions because one area concerns adults and the other children.
 Despite this, similarities in removing and not just masking odors boils down to four basic principles; using an effective odor control product, locating the exact source of the odor and eliminating it, frequent cleaning and maintaining cleaning equipment.